 The nursing skills lab cannot be used without supervision.
 The lab is adequately staffed throughout the Fall and Winter semesters.
-The times that the lab is staffed, as well as a listing of when other programs are using the lab, can be found on our website
+The times that the lab is staffed, as well as a listing of when other programs are using the lab, can be found on our website at

 - 1. When the College is closed (holidays, snow days, Sundays) the student is not permitted to use the Nursing Skills Lab. - 2.
-Children or non-nursing students are never allowed in the Nursing Skills Lab. - 3.
-Children or non-college students are never allowed in the AV/Computer Lab.
+Children or non-MCCC students should not be in the Nursing Skills lab without supervision.